openpharma/mmrm/README.md

 # mmrm

-This package implements mixed models for repeated measures in R.
+This package implements mixed models for repeated measures in R based on Template Model Builder (TMB).